ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-research-story-v1.md

 ---
-name: New Research Story Template
+name: UI Research Story Template
 about: Use this template when creating any new GUI Research Story
 title: 'GUI : Research : (Add story title here)'
 labels: GUI, UI Research, Milestone Tgt